jManAscending/DnDHouseRules/README.md

 All abilities which normally last for or recharge after 7 days have that duration shortened to 6 days.

 ## Class Changes
+* Artificer (KibblesTasty): The Cannonsmith's Thunder Cannon uses the base stats of a Hunting Rifle.
 * Bard level 20 capstone: If you have spent one minute with no uses of bardic inspiration left and no other creatures having inspiration granted by you, you regain one use of bardic inspiration.
 * Druids, while wildshaped, count as dual type Humanoid/Beast.
 * Druid level 20 capstone: If at the start of your turn you have no uses of Wild Shape remaining and are not wildshaped, you regain 1 use of Wild Shape.